opencoff/ovpn-tool/README.md

    * The Client and Server configurations uses the `tls-crypt` option to ensure that the server is protected with an additional layer of encryption to thwart DoS attacks.
-* The generated OpenVPN configuration for client or server uses inline certificates, keys.

 ## Building ovpn-tool